ahsan002/pse/README.md

 # What would I have done different if given more time ?

-Being a Security enthusiat I would  have done more checks and would have done more testing .Although I took care of sql Injection but its not a complete program
+Being a Security enthusiat I would  have done more checks and would have done more testing.
 Would have spent more time on sql to make it more accurate and would have prepared an interface or  the user to enter or choose the location.